jessica-spencer/Gavi-Vaccination-Coverage-Causal-Analysis/README.md

 # Gavi Vaccination Impacts: A Propensity Score Study

-Final Project from an Advanced Causal Inference Class.
-Coded in R

 short description: A causal analysis of the Gavi Vaccination Program using propensity score matching.
 Former causal analysis from a 2019 paper used regression discontinuity design, so it could only focus on countries near the graduation threshold.
 Propensity score matching should allow for more analysis